ColleSerre/SchoolArchives/Histoire/Nguyen/WW1 Peace Treaties & The Legacy of the War.md

 4 objectives:

 1. To make Germany pay
 2. To cripple Germany so it could not start another war
 3. to reward winning countries
-4. establish a just and lasting peace
+4. establish a just and lasting peace (Wilson's main objective)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMDA2NjI4MTldfQ==
+eyJoaXN0b3J5IjpbLTg2OTQwNDI2Nl19
 -->